 You are only 15 minutes away from the Central Railway Station.
 Under the station there is another site of our trip: the largest civil air-raid shelter in Poland.
 The entrance to the shelter is at the first platform.
 Did you like that?
 You won't be saying good-bye to history, though, as vis-à-vis the railway station there is a stop where you can catch tram line No. 3.
-When you go in the direction of Las Arkoński, in 20 minutes you will find yourself at a stop called "Muzeum Techniki" - Museum of Technology. he old tram depot has been transformed into a real mecca for motorheads who look for gems from eras past.
+When you go in the direction of Las Arkoński, in 20 minutes you will find yourself at a stop called "Muzeum Techniki" - Museum of Technology and Transport.
+The old tram depot has been transformed into a real mecca for motorheads who look for gems from eras past.
 Apart from titbits about the exhibits, you can also listen to the old motors' roar and even feel like a real tram driver.
-Go back to the city centre by the same tram line and get off at the "Plac Żołnierza Polskiego" stop.
-You will find many restaurants there, including Spiżarnia Szczecińska, which offers local cuisine, or Jak Malina with vegan menu.
+If you are interested more in abundant interiors of a bourgeois villa than obsolete technology, see the inside of the August Lentz's Villa.
+August Lentz was a chairman of Szczecin Factory of chamotte products.
+Today, this incredibly beautiful interior of a monumental building hosts a cultural institution that connects present and the past cultural life of Szczecin.
+The Lentz Villa is available for individual sightseeing and guided tours.